Universal Prompt Optimizer for Safe Text-to-Image Generation: Experiments

 \subsection{Baseline Methods}

-To test the results on SD, we choose several state-of-the-art concept removal methods.
-For guidance-based methods, we choose SLD~\cite{schramowski2023safe} under 4 settings (SLD-Weak, SLD-Medium, SLD-Strong, and SLD-Max) and SD-NP~\cite{DBLP:conf/cvpr/RombachBLEO22}.
+To test the results on SD, we choose several concept removal methods that can remove inappropriate content.
+For guidance-based methods, We choose SLD~\cite{schramowski2023safe} with four different parameter settings (SLD-Weak, SLD-Medium, SLD-Strong, and SLD-Max) and SD-NP~\cite{DBLP:conf/cvpr/RombachBLEO22}.
 For fine-tuning-based methods, we choose ESD~\cite{gandikota2023erasing}.
-For ESD, we fine-tune the non-cross-attention with negative guidance set as 1 (ESD-u-1).
-We use the prompt ``hate, harassment, violence, suffering, humiliation, harm, suicide, sexual, nudity, bodily fluids, blood, obscene gestures, illegal activity, drug use, theft, vandalism, weapons, child abuse, brutality, cruelty'' for SD-NP and training ESD-u-1.
+For ESD, we fine-tune the non-cross-attention with the strength of negative guidance set as 1 (ESD-u-1).
+We use the prompt ``\textit{hate, harassment, violence, suffering, humiliation, harm, suicide, sexual, nudity, bodily fluids, blood, obscene gestures, illegal activity, drug use, theft, vandalism, weapons, child abuse, brutality, cruelty}''~\cite{schramowski2023safe} for SD-NP and training ESD-u-1.
 Note that ESD is implemented in SD v1.4, so we only present the results of ESD on SD v1.4.
 The implementations of all baselines are based on their official codes.